sCaleWebs/wg2022-betadiv/CONTRIBUTING.md

 # Contributing Guidelines

 Hi!
 It's great to have you here!
 In this project we will explore how ecological networks in bromeliads difer between locations.
-It's heavily inspired on [this paper](https://www.cambridge.org/core/journals/parasitology/article/abs/beta-and-phylogenetic-diversities-tell-complementary-stories-about-ecological-networks-biogeography/2FBB62E55AAD5EE67072C14D686BF72D#article), so maybe it's a good idea to start by taking a look on it.
+It's heavily inspired on [this paper](https://www.cambridge.org/core/journals/parasitology/article/abs/beta-and-phylogenetic-diversities-tell-complementary-stories-about-ecological-networks-biogeography/2FBB62E55AAD5EE67072C14D686BF72D#article), so maybe it's a good idea to start by taking a look at it.

 We will use this repository to version control a manuscript, including code and figures.
 Please read this document carefully if you want to make a contribution.